connectedcars/node-object-validator/README.md

 * optimized: Create optimized function and use this for validation (default: true)
 * required: Is this validator required (default: true)
-* nullCheck: Enable or disable null check (default: true)
+* nullable: Allow value to be null (default: false)
 * earlyFail: Return on first error (default: false)

 # How to use